FPGA-Research-Manchester/OrkhestraFPGAStream/README.md

 The **join** module is for sort-merge join operations.
 So it will only join sorted streams.
 The **addition**, **multiplication** and **sum** modules work with 64 bit decimal values.

-The interface specification documentation will be available later.
+The interface specification is better described in the [thesis](https://www.research.manchester.ac.uk/portal/files/213182998/FULL_TEXT.PDF) by Kristiyan Manev.

 ## How does it work?